castorini/hedwig/README.md

 ```

 After cloning the Castor-data repo, you need to unzip embeddings and run data pre-processing scripts.
 You can choose
-to follow instructions under each dataset / embedding directory separately, or just run the following script in Castor-data
+to follow instructions under each dataset and embedding directory separately, or just run the following script in Castor-data
 to do all of the steps for you:

 ```bash